franaragm/ng-solid-design/src/app/03-open-closed/README.md

 After adding modularity to our monolithic app with the single-responsibility principle in mind, we can utilize the `ng-content` selector in the wrapper component `SectionContentComponent`.

 This allows us to reuse the semantic `<section>` markup for each section of content we want to add to our group of main components.
-We can reuse the `app-section-content` selector in our `<main>` parent element within our `OpenCloseComponent` app container as many times as we'd like in decoupled, open-closed fashion.
+We can reuse the `app-section-content` component selector in our `<main>` parent element within our `OpenCloseComponent` app container as many times as we'd like in decoupled, open-closed way.

 Go to [Phase 4](../04-liskov-substitution/) to view our app after applying the Liskov substitution design principle.